 The perfect roast for a pot roast is one that is usually less desirable – I know this sounds funny but it is true.
 One that you might walk past in the store but decide to buy it because it is on sale for such a good price.
 When I say less desirable, I mean cheaper cut of meat that might be a little too lean to cook in the oven.
 Please do not buy one that looks like it is going bad!
 A roast that would ordinarily be tough in the oven is one that is perfect as a pot roast.
 See this roast doesn’t have much fat in it so in the oven it would be kind of tough.

-Now as much as I love this amazing kitchen gadget, I would not do prime rib in it.
+Now as much as I love this amazing kitchen gadget, I would not do prime rib or New York strip roast in it.
 Learn more about how to cook prime rib.
 Rib roasts cook perfectly as they are, they have the fat to keep it tender.
 They should not be overcooked and never cooked as a pot roast.

 Making the Instant Pot Pot Roast